 Leeds art community

 Studying and living in Leeds means that you will have access to the vibrant arts culture of our city.
-Many of our fine art students are at the centre of local art collectives and organise events which anyone can tap into.
+Many of our students are at the centre of local art collectives and organise events which anyone can tap into.

 There are also lots of opportunities for Fine Art students to organise exhibitions at artist-led spaces around the city.